Deathtoflsepizza/CS458/Character Flutter Project/README.md

-# project_2
+# Character Flutter Project

-A new Flutter project.
+A page dedicated to the chracter Sonic the hedgehog with a fully working navigation app bar.